 Many Managed Services are based around cloud solutions and it’s important to understand where you data is held.
 You need to think about the impacts of Brexit and the requirements of GDPR.
 Under the implications of where your data is stored and processed in some data centre around the world.
 Therefore, ask where your data is hosted and consider data backup and data retention if the worst were to occur.

 If you do choose the Managed Services route, we suggest looking for a provider with a proven track record.
-One that is backed by leading industry providers like Microsoft or HP.
+One that is backed by leading industry providers like Microsoft.
 This will give you confidence that services are solid and built for business.
 Also, a good MSP will give you advice on the best options around the services vs owning your own hardware or software.
 Getting good impartial advice will be key to the development of your IT infrastructure and applications.

 Most IT Managed Services are now cloud-based, meaning they can be used anywhere, anytime and are built with mobility in-mind.
 This is particularly important during Covid lockdown, but is also changing the ways business work with their employees and customers.
 The changes and developments in applications, like Microsoft Teams, means that technology does not limit what can be done remotely.
 However, there is always a limit to what can be done and some of the best solutions involve working remotely and together.
 Here again Managed Services and cloud technology are key.

 Managed Services continue to expand and now virtually anything can now be provided ‘as-a-service’.
 These services now range from phone systems, infrastructure, cyber-security to software licensing and even bespoke applications.
 But just like any product or service, you need to check its right for you and your situation.
 Look at the costs and the intangible pros & cons of all our options before making your decision.